dpays/esteem8app.github.io/docs/work-the-system/definition/system-definition.md

 Theses strategy will be placed into the "optimization-strategies" folder.

-For exemple for "Add app user" interactions a strategy will be made this way above:
+For exemple for "Add app user" system and interactions a strategy will be made this way above:

 Add app user [1] -> Optimze convertion rate between steem and the application :
  * Optimize the way that publications are posted : STEEM publications visitor -> APP STEEM publications visitor.